chenlewis/FHAG-with-BOIL/README.md

 ## Citation

-If you use our code please cite: XXX
+If you use our code please cite: Changsheng Chen, Bokang Li, Rizhao Cai, Jishen Zeng, and Jiwu Huang, Distortion Model based Spectral Augmentation for Generalized Recaptured Document Detection, in _IEEE Transactions on Information Forensics and Security_, 2023

 The datasets presented in our work are available upon request.